-C&CS #1050 fluidizable nickel reforming catalyst
+C&CS #1050 fluidizable Nickel Steam reforming catalyst

 Nickel catalysts are an important class of catalysts used in a variety of chemical processes, especially in the hydrogenation and dehydrogenation of organic compounds.